Create an Artifact with system snapshot

 With this approach, you can create a snapshot in several steps, working directly in the device terminal.
 This approach is more suitable if you do not have direct SSH access to the device, the network connectivity is not strong or you would like to customize the workflow more.

-The mender-snapshot executable provides a command mender-snapshot dump for dumping a frozen copy of the root filesystem to standard error.
+The mender-snapshot executable provides a command mender-snapshot dump for dumping a frozen copy of the root filesystem to standard output.
 In this section, we go through two common approaches for using the snapshot feature from the device: dumping a snapshot to a remote host or to a storage device.

 If ssh is available on your device, then it is possible to redirect the output from the snapshot command to a remote host.
 Assuming a computer is reachable and running the ssh daemon, running the following command will generate a snapshot file root-part.ext4 in the user's home directory on the remote machine: